 No. Pet waste goes in the trash cart.

-CR&R will begin delivering 35-gallon green organics carts on July 1, 2021.
+CR&R will be delivering 35-gallon green organics carts in fall, 2021.
 You may request a 65-gallon or 95-gallon depending on your needs.

 · Shop smart.
 Plan your meals, use grocery lists, and avoid impulse buys.